desolateMesh/NutriPlanAI-Published/README.md

     ```bash
     cd backend
     ```
-2.  **Create a Python Virtual Environment:**
+2.  **Create a Python Virtual Environment (using Python 3.11):**
-    This creates a clean, isolated space for your Python packages.
+    This creates a clean, isolated space for your Python packages using the specified Python 3.11 interpreter.
     ```bash
-    python -m venv venv
+    py -3.11 -m venv venv
     ```
 3.  **Activate the Virtual Environment:**
     You **must** activate this environment every time you open a new terminal session to work on the backend.
 You'll know it's active when `(venv)` appears at the beginning of your command prompt.